probably-ABHINAV/Devsync/README.md

 ## 🤝 Contributing

-This is a personal project, but contributions are welcome:
+This is an open-source project.
+Contributions are welcome:
 1. Fork the repo
 2. Create a feature branch
 3. Submit a pull request

 ---

-## 📞 Support
+## 📞 Support & Contact

 - **Issues**: Report bugs on GitHub
 - **Discussions**: Feature requests and ideas
-- **Email**: Connect with me for partnership/investment inquiries
+- **Email**: Connect for partnership/investment inquiries

 ---